realshak7781/Pdf-Qa-App/README.md

 pip install -r requirements.txt

 # Run FastAPI server
-uvicorn main:app --reload or python main.py ( ANY ONE!)
+uvicorn main:app --reload or python -m uvicorn main:app --reload  ( ANY ONE!)
 ```
 🔹 The FastAPI server will start at **`http://127.0.0.1:8000`**